Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access via network extensions to major hubs like Chicago or Des Moines.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs like Chicago are accessible via private network extensions.

-Tax IncentivesYesData center-specific sales and use tax exemptions are available for significant investments.
+Tax IncentivesYesData center-specific sales and use tax exemptions are available for qualifying projects.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The market provides access to a focused group of regional and national carriers, with over 10 providers available as of September 2025.
-Carrier neutrality is standard, allowing tenants to connect with their preferred providers.
+Carrier Density & Carrier Neutrality: Jesup provides access to a good mix of regional and national carriers, as of September 2025.
+The data center present in the market operates on carrier-neutral principles, allowing customers to choose their preferred network providers.

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Jesup as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network extensions (PNI/wave) to major interconnection hubs in Des Moines or Chicago.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Jesup, as of September 2025.
+Secure, low-latency access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved through private network connectivity to the primary hub in Chicago.

-Internet Exchange Points (IXPs): Public peering is not a feature of this market.
-Most traffic is exchanged through private peering arrangements or routed through major IXPs in larger regional cities like the Des Moines Internet Exchange (DMIX).
+Internet Exchange Points (IXPs): Public peering is not a focus in this market.
+Most network peering is conducted privately or through major exchange points located in larger Midwest hubs like Chicago or Minneapolis.

 Power Analysis